Gennadios/FrontEndPractice/README.md

 - Project 2: Progress Steps
 - Project 3: Rotating Navigation
 - Project 4: Hidden Search Widget
+- Project 5: Blurry Loading
-- Project 5: coming soon...
+- Project 6: coming soon...

 :rocket: How to Run Projects Locally
 Running these projects on your local machine is straightforward.
 Follow the steps below: